James E. O'Grady

-James E. O'Grady (born 1929) is a former law enforcement official who served as Superintendent of the Chicago Police Department and Sheriff of Cook County, Illinois.
+James E. O'Grady (January 21, 1929 – January 5, 2026) was an American law enforcement official who served as Superintendent of the Chicago Police Department and Sheriff of Cook County, Illinois.

 Early life

-O'Grady was born in 1929 in Chicago.
+O'Grady was born in Chicago on January 21, 1929.
 His father was a police officer.

 Chicago Police Department career

 Early career

 In 1952, O'Grady became a member of the Chicago Police Department.

 While working in vice control, earned a reputation for tackling organized crime and prostitution rackets.

 In 1968, he was knocked unconscious after a rock was thrown at him during disturbances at the Cabrini–Green Homes.
 In 1971, while off-duty, he was shot in his left hip whilst chasing a purse-snatcher in The Loop.

 By the mid-1970s, O'Grady had become the department's Chief of Detectives.

 Superintendent of the Chicago Police Department

 After the resignation of James M. Rochford as Superintendent of Police, mayor Michael Bilandic appointed O'Grady as his replacement on April 10, 1978.

 In 1978, during his tenure as Superintendent, a police fleeing O'Grady after O'Grady ordered him to stop his car came close to running O'Grady over.

 O'Grady promoted the first black woman to the rank of sergeant in Chicago's police force.

 In his tenure, he won praise for being tough on police corruption.
 However, the Better Government Association criticized him for failing to sufficiently curb illegal spying by officers on citizens and political organizations.

 Another controversy arose when the media reported that police officers were strip searching female motorists stopped for minor traffic offenses.
 Despite having had an already ten-month long investigation of this practice, O'Grady did not put an end to it until the media reported on it.

 Another controversy occurred in the department when Thomas Donovan, then the patronage chief of the mayor's office, called police officers to his home following the arrest of his son for bicycle theft.

 During the 1979 Chicago mayoral election, candidate Jane Byrne pledged to remove O'Grady as police chief if elected, accusing him of having "politicized" the department.
 Byrne defeated Bilandic for the Democratic nomination, and was elected mayor.
 Days after her inauguration as mayor, O'Grady resigned his position of Superintendent.
 His tenure as Superintendent was just over a year in length.